 San Diego’s Gaslamp Quarter has a long and sordid history.
 The area’s unique location has created a distinctive combination of cultures that cannot be replicated anywhere else.
 With so many clashes of opinion, you are bound to see some violence and turmoil.
 While San Diego’s history has largely been peaceful, death meets us all, some quicker than nature would intend.

 The psychic pain of death is everywhere, and that pain manifests through both benevolent and malevolent spirits.
 While some of these spirits are peaceful enough, others prey on the vulnerability of the living to terrify and torment.

-The tour will pass by the former city hall, where a mayor barricaded himself in after a particularly close election, and when after the city, the police and the jail had all moved out of the building a mysterious windowless room was discovered hidden behind a wall.
+The tour will pass by the former city hall, where a mayor barricaded himself into the building so he could be sworn in as mayor despite an angry mob outside claiming he was unfit for office.
+A few years later, the city outgrew the building.
+After the police and the jail had all moved out of the building, it was converted into apartments.
+One family that rented an apartment discovered a mysterious windowless room hidden behind a wall.
 The room itself appeared innocuous, but after its discovery, strange things started to happen.
-Come and hear about the family who found this room and also their grisly end.
+Come and hear about the family who found this room and how it led to their grisly end.